cproctor/ub-cs-education-handbook/source/appendices/csta_standards.md

 title: Alignment of Program Outcomes with CSTA Standards
 ---

-## Appendix I: Alignment of Program Outcomes with CSTA Standards
+## Appendix II: Alignment of Program Outcomes with CSTA Standards

 ```{.graphviz caption="Alignment of Program Outcomes with CSTA Standards"}
 digraph G {